seanrreid/ccs_curriculim_hub/docs/lessons/react/react-devtools/index.md

 ---
-sidebar: auto
+title: React - React DevTools
+sidebar_label: React - DevTools
+sidebar_position: 2
 ---

-# React DevTools

 React Developer Tools is a set of tools designed to help inspect and debug React components.
 It is made available through extensions to Chrome and Firefox, as well as a standalone app via `npm`